lilygeorgescu/lilygeorgescu.github.io/index.md

 <br><br>

 <i>
 Iuliana Georgescu is a Computer Vision Researcher with a PhD in Computer Vision from the University of Bucharest.
-Currently a Postdoctoral Researcher at Helmholtz Munich, she specializes in multimodal learning, video anomaly detection, and medical image analysis.
+Currently a ML Scientist at Adobe, she specializes in multimodal learning, video anomaly detection, and medical image analysis.
 She has interned at Google and Amazon, contributed to top-tier conferences (CVPR, ICCV, ECCV), and received multiple awards, including the Best Romanian AI PhD Thesis Award (2024).
 She has co-authored several high-impact publications and serves as a reviewer for major ML/CV conferences and journals.
 She actively collaborates with industry and academia to advance deep learning research.
 </i>